yamnel/DataMiningHW4/README.md

 3- Pre-process the messages so that you remove symbols and rare words (Less than 50 times).

 4- CLEARLY displays accuracy results for each experiment.

+All code is contained in the src folder.
+Run the "Runner" class' main method to execute the program.